SMTorg/smt/doc/_src_docs/applications/mixed_integer.rst

 - ``ORD``: an ordered valued feature,
 - or a tuple ``(ENUM, n)`` where n is the number of levels of the catagorical feature (i.e. an enumerate with n values)

 In the case of mixed integer sampling, bounds of each x feature have to be adapted to take into account feature types.
-While FLOAT and INT feature still have an interval [lower bound, upper bound], the ENUM features bounds is defined by giving the enumeration/list of possible values (levels).
+While FLOAT and ORD feature still have an interval [lower bound, upper bound], the ENUM features bounds is defined by giving the enumeration/list of possible values (levels).

 For instance, if we have the following ``xtypes``: ``[FLOAT, ORD, (ENUM, 2), (ENUM, 3)]``, a compatible ``xlimits`` could be ``[[0., 4], [-10, 10], ["blue", "red"], ["short", "medium",  "long"]]``.